facebook/flow/website/en/docs/types/collections.md

 - A _read-only_ interface that provides operations for accessing collection elements.
 - A _mutable_ interface that extends the corresponding read-only interface with write operations: adding and removing its elements.

-The following shows all collections types:
+The following figure shows all collections types:

 <img style="width:100%;" alt="Collections hierarchy" src="{{ site.baseurl }}/static/collections.svg" />